HamidurRahman1/ContactsList/README.md

 # Projects
-This repository contains projects that I have worked.
+This repository contains projects that I have worked on.
 This includes GUI projects and Console Projects.